rehan-amir-18/ali-raza-repo/README.md

 # ali-raza-repo
-This repo is related to ali raza
+This repo is related to ali raza (Author)